IamAniket12/PhdPlanTracker/May/week 4/May_Week4.md

 ## Goals
 - Write literature review for one paper, also covering relevant topics from the learning material.
 (Spend at leaset 10 hours) ✅
-- Master the concepts of Attention, Transformers, and Large Language Models (LLMs).
-(Spend at least 10 hours)
 - Pi Crawler assembly and and implement voice cloning, object avoidance, and facial recognition.
+(Assembly Done) ❌
 - Integrate the RC car with the Raspberry Pi and test the custom environment in the Donkey Car simulator.
+(Ordered new servo) ⏳
 - Solve one data structure and algorithm coding question on LeetCode daily (30 minutes each day). ✅
-- add in business case for dolls house and deep racer car
+- add in business case for dolls house and deep racer car (in progress) ⏳

 ## Supervisor Suggestions/comments